foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``gate_client_cert``
 ********************

-If Gate is using x509 certificate authentication this value provides the local path to find the certificate.
+If accessing Gate via x509 certificate authentication, this value provides the local path to the certificate.
+Only PEM certs are supported at this time (containing both the key and certificate in the PEM).

     | *Required*: No
     | *Example*: ``/var/certs/gate-cert.pem``